Joe Niekro

-Joseph Franklin Niekro (/ˈniːkroʊ/ NEE-kroh; November 7, 1944 – October 27, 2006) was an American Major League Baseball right-handed pitcher.
+Joseph Franklin Niekro (/ˈniːkroʊ/ NEE-kroh; November 7, 1944 – October 27, 2006) was an American professional baseball pitcher.
+During a 22-year baseball career, he pitched from 1967 to 1988 for seven different teams, primarily for the Houston Astros.

 He was the younger brother of pitcher Phil Niekro, and the father of former Major League first baseman Lance Niekro.
-Niekro was born in Martins Ferry, Ohio, and attended Bridgeport High School in Bridgeport, Ohio and West Liberty University in West Liberty, West Virginia.
-During a 22-year baseball career, he pitched from 1967 to 1988 for seven different teams, primarily for the Houston Astros.
+Niekro was born in Martins Ferry, Ohio, and attended Bridgeport High School in Bridgeport, Ohio, and West Liberty University in West Liberty, West Virginia.

 Career

 Draft and Chicago Cubs

 Niekro was drafted by the Cleveland Indians in the seventh round of the 1966 amateur draft, but he did not sign with the club.
 On June 7, he was drafted in the third round of the draft by the Chicago Cubs.
 Niekro went 10–7 in 1967, throwing 169.2 innings while having a 3.34 ERA and 77 strikeouts.
 Niekro started the following season's Opening Day game for the Cubs at Crosley Field against the Cincinnati Reds.
 He went 4 1/3 innings while giving up five runs on six hits in a 9–4 loss.
 For the year, he went 14–10 while throwing 177 1/3 innings on a 4.31 ERA while having 65 strikeouts.